malleshwaramgireesh2026/malleshwaramgireesh2026/README.md

 ---

-## 👋 Hey, I'm Sai
+## 👋 Hey, I'm Gireesh

-I'm a Python developer with 4 years of experience, spending the last year going deep into AI/ML - specifically building RAG systems, LLM pipelines.
+Data engineer with 3+ years in SQL/ETL (SAP-BODS), transitioning into AI/ML — building RAG systems and LLM pipelines using Python.

 My day job at TCS taught me how to write production-grade automation at scale (think: validating 10M+ row datasets, building zero-touch ETL pipelines).
 Now I'm applying that same engineering discipline to AI - building systems that actually work, not just notebooks that demo well.